shorebirdtech/twutter/README.md

 server to pull the latest timeline, message or notification data.
 Maybe messages are sent down in this open connection already?

+App should act as though everything is local, with many requests being async and failable.
+The server should be able to run on the phone or in the cloud and it not matter.

+Views reach through to model which caches or requests from client as necessary.

+# Questions?
+- Can we delete the backend directory?
+- Can the compiler just decide what parts go where and find the async boundary to cut at?
+- e.g. @trusted annotation
+- Authorization should be expressed in the type system, e.g. AuthorizedContext.